nyu-ossd-s20/activity1_browser_extension/team_5.md

 4. Describe one type of contribution to this repository that does not require writing any code.
 * Adding a translation of localizable strings in a new language.
+* Pointing out a bug without editing it.

 5. What is the purpose of the CODE_OF_CONDUCT.md document?
+* To restrict the behaviors of the users.

 6. Describe three types of behaviors that violate the Mozilla Community Participation Guidelines.